DeadNumbers/photobygeo.py/README.md

 ![screenshot2.png](https://bitbucket.org/repo/KerG5L/images/3473396433-screenshot2.png)

-!26.06.2016 UPDATED!
+# Problem with parsing of instagram (26.06.2016 UPDATED) #

 If you have problems with parsing of instgram, it may be troubles with permissions.
-Try this:
-Just open this link:
+For solving problem just open this link:

 https://www.instagram.com/oauth/authorize/?client_id=[CLIENT_ID]&redirect_uri=http://localhost/&response_type=code&scope=public_content